Google Science Fair

 The Google Science Fair was a worldwide (excluding Cuba, Iran, North Korea, Sudan, Myanmar/Burma, Syria, Zimbabwe and any other U.S. sanctioned country) online science competition sponsored by Google, Lego, Virgin Galactic, National Geographic and Scientific American.
-It was an annual event spanning the years 2011 through 2018.
+It was an annual event from 2011 to 2018.

 The first Google Science Fair was announced in January 2011; entries were due on April 7, 2011, and judging occurred in July 2011.
 The competition is open to 13- to 18-year-old students around the globe, who formulate a hypothesis, perform an experiment, and present their results.
-All students must have an internet connection and a free Google Account to participate, and the projects must be in English, German, Italian, Spanish, or French.
-The final submission must include ten sections, which are the summary, an "About Me" page, the steps of the project, and a works cited page.
+All students had to have an internet connection and a Google Account to participate, and the projects had to be in English, German, Italian, Spanish, or French.
+The final submission had to include ten sections, which were the summary, an "About Me" page, the steps of the project, and a works cited page.

-Entries are judged on eight core criteria, which include the student's presentation, question, hypothesis, research, experiment, data, observations, and conclusion.
-Prizes are awarded to three finalists.
-The grand prize includes a National Geographic trip to the Galapagos Islands, and a US$50,000 scholarship; finalists will receive a US$15,000 scholarship and assorted packages from sponsoring organizations.
-While Larry Page and Sergey Brin were PhD students at Stanford University in California, they created Google in January 1996 as a research project; Google employee Tom Oliveri highlighted the company's early days: "Science fairs help students to explore their vision and curiosity through science.
-Our company was founded on an experiment.
-We firmly believe that science can change the world", he stated.
-As of October 28, 2019, no details for the next Google Science Fair have been released.
+Entries were judged on the student's presentation, question, hypothesis, research, experiment, data, observations, and conclusion.
+Prizes were awarded to three finalists.
+The grand prize included a National Geographic trip to the Galapagos Islands, and a US$50,000 scholarship; finalists received a US$15,000 scholarship and assorted packages from sponsoring organizations.